 One recent development out of the area of automated truck driving, platooning (known as pairing when two vehicles are used), was demonstrated with paired trucks as part of the Daimler Trucks Capital Market and Technology Day at Portland International Raceway.
 Using the sophisticated radar and camera sensor systems that are currently available as part of Detroit Assurance, along with vehicle-to-vehicle (V2V) communications and Advanced Driver Assistance Systems (ADAS), braking is coordinated across platooned vehicles and steering is partially automated to keep the trucks in the center of their lanes.
 The following trucks in the platoon respond to braking commands in less than three tenths of a second—significantly faster than a human can react—which allows for close following distances.
 The platooning demonstration illustrates the safety and fuel efficiency benefits the company delivers through its automated technology leadership.

 The first real-world operation testing of platooning in the U.S. is in preparation.
 DTNA is working with top customers on the technology to validate the practicality of hauling commercial freight with platooned vehicles.

 About Daimler Trucks North America

-Daimler Trucks North America, Llc, headquartered in Portland, Oregon, is the leading heavy-duty truck manufacturer in North America.
+Daimler Trucks North America, LLC, headquartered in Portland, Ore., is the leading heavy-duty truck manufacturer in North America.
 Daimler Trucks North America produces and markets commercial vehicles under the Freightliner, Western Star and Thomas Built Buses nameplates.
 Daimler Trucks North America is a Daimler company, the world’s leading commercial vehicle manufacturer.